metalhead224/metalhead224.github.io/README.md

 # sumanosti.com.np

-Results-driven Full-stack Web Developer based in Kathmandu, Nepal with over 2 years of professional experience in web and software development.
+Results-driven Full-stack Web Developer based in Virginia, United States with over 10 years of professional experience in web and software development.
 I have worked on various large-scale projects that prioritized responsive design, performance optimization, and cross-functional collaboration.

 I pride myself on my ability to translate project requirements into visually appealing and efficient solutions.